james hardie siding

 Pros

-• Excellent longevity
+• Incredible longevity

-• Strong resistance to moisture, pests, wind
+• Strong resistance to moisture, pests, and wind gusts

-• Perfect for Canadian climate
+• Perfect for the Canadian climate (Alberta, BC and beyond)

 • Works for both modern & rustic house siding styles